medialab/hyphe/doc/config.md

 The following describes all configuration options one can set for Hyphe.

 For installations using Docker, most of these variables should be set using Environment variables to be defined in the files `config-backend.env` and `config-frontend.env`.
+Docker unfortunately does not support environment variables on multiple lines, so even though it is not much readable, the variables which are expressed ad arrays or JSON objects should always remain monoline and not be surrounded by quotes (as in the `config-backend.env.example`).

 Some rare advanced options are not directly configurable for Docker using these Environment variables.
 You should not require those for most uses, but if necessary, you can set them up by editing the files within the `config` directory of Hyphe after the Docker container has been started at least once (use `docker volume ls` to identify the config volume, then `docker volume inspect <VOLUME_NAME>` to collect the path given in `Mountpoint`, you will find the config files to edit within using sudo).